Referencing Excel cell and range in C# and VB.NET

 • The ExcelWorksheet.GetUsedCellRange method for selecting a range of allocated cells in the worksheet.

-• The CellRange.GetCurrentRegion method for selecting a region to which the cell range belongs to.
+• The CellRange.GetCurrentRegion method for getting a region to which the cell range belongs to.

-Once you reference an Excel cell range, you can iterate through its cells and read or write their values.
-For more information about fast and efficient cell iteration, see the Reading and Writing examples.
+Once you reference an Excel cell range, you can iterate and read or write their values through its cells.
+Check the Reading and Writing examples for more information about fast and efficient cell iteration.

 See also